absmach/magistrala-docs/docs/kubernetes.md

 #### Using Postman

-If you prefer working with APIs, you can also interact with Magistrala services using Postman by sending requests to the Public IP address of your load balancer.
+If you prefer working with APIs, you can also interact with SuperMQ services using Postman by sending requests to the Public IP address of your load balancer.
 For example, to create a user:

 ###### 1. Set Up the Postman Request

 - **Method:** `POST`
 - **URL:** `http://138.68.126.8/users`

-This URL points to the endpoint that handles user creation on your Magistrala deployment.
+This URL points to the endpoint that handles user creation on your SuperMQ deployment.
 Replace `138.68.126.8` with the actual IP address or domain of your deployment if it differs.

 ###### 2. Set Up the Request Body